HedgeDocs/HedgeDocs.github.io/README.md

 - Guides should include an info box before the title, listing the tools that they're using.
 Each tool mentioned in that box should be a link to a HedgeDocs page, which contains a link to said tool
     - If the tools aren't included in the tools page, add them.
 If that doesn't make sense, then add the links to said tools in the info box.
 These links should not be direct download links, but a link to the tool's page, is applicable.
     - This rule helps avoiding fragmentation of tool versions.
 By making every tool link point to a HedgeDocs tool page, you can be sure that everyone will download the version that HedgeDocs has stored in the tools category, and update it if necessary in the future.
-- When adding images to a page, place the images in a folder inside the `assets` folder.
+- When adding images or other files to a page, place the files in a folder inside the `assets` folder.
 Name the folder with the same name of the document file.
 Example file tree:
 ```
-Editing document.md and I want to add image.png:
+Editing document.md and I want to add image.png and tool.zip:

 ├─── 🗒️document.md
 └─── 📁assets
      └─── 📁document
-          └── 🖼️image.png
+          ├─── 🖼️image.png
+          └─── 💾tool.zip
 ```
 - Game are grouped by their engine.
 If the game has no specific engine, use the `Other Engines` category for the game
 - Game folders should have their codename as the folder name.
 When not possible/doesn't exist, use an abbreviation of the game's name